 Recordings And Voicemail

-Recording voicemail is a simple yet very useful component of a phone system.
+Recording voicemail is a simple yet beneficial component of a phone system.

-In this guide we will go over how to create a workflow that allows your callers to record voicemail messages when you are unavailable.
+This guide will go over how to create a workflow that allows your callers to record voicemail messages when you are unavailable and play them when you are available.

 Creating a voicemail flow